Skip to contents

 • Make sure the data you process is on the same machine as where GGIR is run.
 Processing data located somewhere else on a computer network can substantially slow down software.

-• Make sure your machine has 8GB or more RAM memory, using GGIR on old machines with only 4GB is known to be slow.
-However, total memory is not the only bottle neck, also consider the number of processes (threads) your CPU can run relative to the amount of memory.
+• Make sure your machine has 8GB or more RAM memory.
+Using GGIR on old machines with only 4GB is known to be slow.
+However, total memory is not the only bottle neck.
+Also consider the number of processes (threads) your CPU can run relative to the amount of memory.
 Ending up with 2GB per process seems a good target.
-It can be helpful to turn off parallel processing with do.paralllel = FALSE.
+It can be helpful to turn off parallel processing with do.parallel = FALSE.

-• Avoid doing other computational activities with your machine while running GGIR.
+• Avoid doing other computational activities on your machine while running GGIR.
 For example, if you use DropBox or OneDrive make sure they do not sync while you are running GGIR.
-When using GGIR to process large datasets it is probably best not to use the machine.
+It is probably best not to use the machine when using GGIR to process large datasets.
 Make sure the machine is configured not to automatically turn off after X hours as that would terminate GGIR.
-Further, you may like to configure the machine to not fall asleep as that would pause GGIR.
+Further, you may want to configure the machine to not fall asleep as this pauses GGIR.

 GGIR output

 GGIR always creates an output folder in the location as specified with parameter outputdir.
 The output folder name is constructed as output_ followed by the name of the dataset which is derived from the most distal folder name of the data directory as specified with datadir.
-We recommend this approach because it ensures that output folder name and data directory have matching names.
+We recommend this approach because it ensures that the output folder and data directory have matching names.
+In that way there is less likely confusion about what data folder the output relates to.
 However, it is possible to use datadir to specify a vector with paths to individual files, which may helpful if you want to process a set of files but are not in a position to move them to a new folder.
-In that scenario you will need to set parameter studyname to tell GGIR what the dataset name is.
+In that scenario, you will need to set parameter studyname to tell GGIR what the dataset name is.

 Inside the output folder GGIR will create two subfolders: meta and results as discussed earlier in this chapter.
 Inside results you will find folder named QC (Quality Checks).
 The name QC (Quality Checks) is possibly somewhat confusing.
 Data quality checks are best started with the files stored in the results folder, where the files in the QC subfolder offer complementary information to help with the quality check.

 GGIR generates reports in the parts 2, 4, 5, and 6 of the pipeline.
 With parameter do.report you can specify for which of these parts you want the reports to be generated.
-For example, do.report = c(2, 5) will only generated the report for parts 2 and 5.
-For a full GGIR analyses we expect at least the following output files:
+For example, do.report = c(2, 5) will only generate the report for parts 2 and 5.
+For a full GGIR analysis we expect at least the following output files:

 Output files in results subfolder: